yangxin1994/panel/README.md

 API docs can be found at [http://mixpanel.github.io/panel/doc/](http://mixpanel.github.io/panel/doc/).

 For some sample apps with explanations see [examples/](https://github.com/mixpanel/panel/tree/master/examples).
+These include demonstrations of using Panel with JSX and Redux.

 A brief tutorial is available in the [examples/tutorial](https://github.com/mixpanel/panel/tree/master/examples/tutorial) directory.
 The sample app accompanying the tutorial features routing, Jade templating, and infrastructure for practical usage such as Webpack/Babel configuration and inclusion of a Web Components polyfill.